hristokoev/portfolio/src/projects/42-and-c.md

 -

-_This is a work in progress.
+_This article is a work in progress.
 I'm planning to add more information about the school, the projects that we do and my experience in general._